44px/widget-kit/packages/container-plugin-position-fixed/README.md

 Registers handler for `setPosition` requests, sets `position: fixed` for iframe and allows to set initial position.

-- `container`: a `Container` instance returned by `createContainer`
+- `container`: a `Container` instance returned by `createContainer`.
 - `config`: allows to set initial position properties (top, left, right, bottom).
-All properties accept string values (e.g '200px' or '100%').
+All properties accept string values (e.g. '200px' or '100%').

 ### `setPosition(position)`

 Creates request with a new position.

-- `position`: properties that should be changed (top, left, right, bottom)
+- `position`: properties that would be changed (top, left, right, bottom).